The Chronic: Legacy

 Having split from N.W.A, Dr. Dre's first solo album established him as one of the biggest hip hop stars of his era.
 Yahoo!
 Music writer S.L.
 Duff wrote of the album's impact on his status in hip hop at the time, stating "Dre's considerable reputation is based on this release, alongside his production technique on Snoop's Doggystyle" and his early work with N.W.A.
 Whatever one thinks of the over-the-top bravado rapping, the tracks and beats Dre assembled are beyond reproach".
 The Chronic brought G-funk to the mainstream – a genre defined by slow bass beats and melodic synthesizers, topped by P-Funk samples, female vocals, and a laconic, laid-back lyrical delivery referred to as a "lazy drawl".
 The album takes its name from a slang term for premium grade cannabis, chronic.
 The album cover is an homage to Zig-Zag rolling papers.
 Robert Christgau said that, although he "can't stand" it, he respects The Chronic "for its influence and iconicity".

 The album launched the careers of West Coast hip hop artists, including Snoop Doggy Dogg, Daz Dillinger, Kurupt, Nate Dogg, and Warren G, Dr. Dre's stepbrother – all of whom pursued successful commercial careers.
 The Chronic is widely regarded as the album that re-defined West Coast hip hop, demonstrated gangsta rap's commercial potential as a multi-platinum commodity, and established G-funk as the most popular sound in hip hop music for several years after its release, with Dr. Dre producing major albums that drew heavily on his production style.
 The album's success established Death Row Records as a dominant force in 1990s hip hop.
-It has been re-released 3 times, first as a remastered CD, then as a remastered DualDisc with enhanced stereo and four videos, and in 2009 as "The Chronic Re-Lit" with a bonus DVD containing a 30-minute interview and 7 unreleased tracks.
+It has been re-released three times, first as a remastered CD, then as a remastered DualDisc with enhanced stereo and four videos, and in 2009 as "The Chronic Re-Lit" with a bonus DVD containing a 30-minute interview and 7 unreleased tracks.
 On April 20, 2020, the album was distributed across all major streaming services, as it had previously been an Apple Music exclusive since 2015.

 However, on March 13, 2022, the album (along with several other Death Row albums) was removed from streaming services, with speculation that Snoop Dogg (who had acquired the label the previous month) wanted to turn the albums into NFTs.
 In January 2023, it was reported that as part of a deal with Universal Music Group and Shamrock Holdings for his music assets, the masters for the album were set to transfer from Death Row back to Dre in August of the same year, with the masters then being transferred to UMG as part of the deal.
-The following month, Dre announced that he has regained control of rights to the album (through his company Ary, Inc.) and restored the album to streaming services though the album's original distributor, Interscope Records.
+The following month, Dre announced that he has regained control of rights to the album (through his company Ary, Inc.) and restored the album to streaming services through the album's original distributor, Interscope Records.